dudewithhalo/Computational_physics_phy473/student_data_clustering/README.md

 The data is related to a survey related to courses in ukrainian university.
 This data set contains a total `5820 evaluation scores` provided by students from. <br>
 There is a total of `28 course specific questions` and additional 5 attributes.

+The focus of this project is to classify all the course ratings using different instances into some particular clusters.
+After this analysis, we need to give overall analysis of the rating survey.

 The features of the dataset are as follows:
 - Instr: - Instructor’s identifier: values taken from 1,2,3
 - Class: - Course code (descriptor); values taken from 1-13 Repeat - Number of times the student is taking this course; values taken from 0,1,2,3,...
 Attendance - Code of the level of attendance; values from 0, 1, 2, 3, 4 Difficulty - Level of difficulty of the course as perceived by the student; values taken from 1,2,3,4,5